-Join Will Kemp for an in-depth discussion in this video Compositional patterns on tonal paper, part of Foundations of Drawing: Light and Shadow.
+Join Will Kemp for an in-depth discussion in this video Compositional patterns on tonal paper, part of Drawing Foundations: Light and Shadow.

 …So, in our next demo, I'm going to show how you can introduce tonal paper to use…exactly the same principles, but just add another layer of tone.…So, here we'll have the tone of the toner paper, the dark of the pen,…and the white introduced by using a chalk.…This is a painting by John Singer Sargeant based on but…instead of using a white paper, you can use a tonal paper.…What this just helps it do is gives you a greater sense of…the scene that you're looking at.…